Libyan Arab Airlines Flight 114

-Libyan Arab Airlines Flight 114 (LN 114) was a regularly scheduled flight from Tripoli to Cairo via Benghazi that was shot down in 1973 by Israeli fighter jets after flying off course into prohibited airspace.
+Libyan Arab Airlines Flight 114 was a regularly scheduled international passenger flight from Tripoli, Libya, to Cairo, Egypt, through Benghazi, that was shot down in 1973 by Israeli fighter jets after it mistakenly entered the airspace of Egypt's Sinai Peninsula – then under Israeli occupation – resulting in the death of 108 passengers and crew, with 5 survivors.

-On 21 February 1973, the Boeing 727-200 that was serving this flight left Tripoli and flew to Benghazi.
+On 21 February 1973, the Boeing 727-200 left Tripoli and flew to Benghazi, for its scheduled stopover.
 After taking off from Benghazi, it became lost because of a combination of bad weather and equipment failure over Northern Egypt.
-It entered Israeli controlled airspace over the Sinai Peninsula where it was intercepted by two Israeli F-4 Phantom IIs; it was shot down after several attempts from the Israeli fighter pilots to make the Libyan aircraft land.
-Of the 113 people on board, there were five survivors, including the co-pilot, as 108 civilians were killed in the incident.
+The aircraft entered Israeli controlled airspace over the Sinai Peninsula, where it was intercepted by two Israeli F-4 Phantom IIs, it was shot down by the Israeli fighter pilots with the authorisation of David Elazar, the Israeli chief of staff.